dssg/mlforpublicpolicylab/project/final_project_report.md

 # Final Project Report

-**NOTE: This is the assignment from last for reference.
+**NOTE: This is the assignment from last semester for reference.
 It may change slightly for this semester, but should generally be the same.**

 The final project report should be approximately 10-15 pages in length and cover the following topics: